ThomasWilkinson28/ThomasWilkinson28/README.md

 ⚙️Sensors and Automation

+## Experience
-#### I enjoy applying and fortifying the knowledge I learn through various projects.
+##### I enjoy applying and fortifying the knowledge I learn through various projects.
 Some examples of projects I have worked on are:

 - An Autonomous/Manual Gripper robot.